Charcot-Marie-Tooth Disease (CMT)

 • Using custom-made foot orthotics to either adjust the biomechanics of your feet or accommodate their shape (depending on the severity of your symptoms), offload specific structures like prominent painful joints, add greater foot and ankle stability, and help the feet absorb shock.
 As each pair of orthotics is uniquely made for your feet, your orthotics will work to support your feet in the ways they need the most

-• Education - as many changes to the feet and legs are associated with CMT, and with the many risks to the feet that neuropathy carries, podiatrists are a trusted source of useful, practical information to help the best look after feet and reduce the risks associated with CMT
+• Education - as many changes to the feet and legs are associated with CMT, and with the many risks to the feet that neuropathy carries, podiatrists are a trusted source of useful, practical information to help best look after the feet and reduce the risks associated with CMT.

 • Skin and nail care to help manage symptoms such as corns, calluses and nail problems such as thickening